ewencedr/particle_fm/README.md

   <summary>
     <b>diffusion_tops30</b>
   </summary>
   EPiC Jedi (DDIM diffusion based) trained on top30 dataset with no additional conditioning.
-Jet size conditioning is a neccessity for the architecture
+Jet size conditioning is a necessity for the architecture
 </details>
 <details>
   <summary>